 If you're on a low income, you might be able to get help with some of the costs of sending your child to school, including school meals, transport and uniform.

-You're probably on a low income if you get benefits such as tax credits or Universal Credit.
+You're probably on a low income if you get benefits such as tax credits or Employment and Support Allowance.
 If you're not sure, you can ask staff at the education authority for your area.

 You can find your local education authority on nidirect.